EPCCed/eidf-docs/docs/services/s3/tutorial.md

-# Tutorial introduction to the EIDF S3 service
+# Tutorial introduction to the EIDF S3 Service

 ---

 ## Introduction

-This tutorial provides a hands-on introduction to S3 and the EIDF S3 service.
+This tutorial provides a hands-on introduction to S3 and the EIDF S3 Service.

-The tutorial assumes you have been granted access to the EIDF S3 service or have been given EIDF S3 credentials.
+The tutorial assumes you have been granted access to the EIDF S3 Service or have been given EIDF S3 credentials.

 The tutorial has been checked using the following platforms and packages as follows: